microsoft/hlsl-specs/proposals/0048-group-wave-index.md

 The following new compilation errors are introduced:

 1. **Invalid Shader Stage**
-   - Error: `error: GetGroupWaveIndex is only valid in compute, mesh, and amplification shaders`
+   - Error: `error: GetGroupWaveIndex is only valid in compute, node, mesh, and amplification shaders`
    - Occurs when: `GetGroupWaveIndex` is called in other shader stages
-   - Error: `error: GetGroupWaveCount is only valid in compute, mesh, and amplification shaders`
+   - Error: `error: GetGroupWaveCount is only valid in compute, node, mesh, and amplification shaders`
    - Occurs when: `GetGroupWaveCount` is called in other shader stages